 Most people with ongoing jaw pain and tightness tend to breathe with shallow chest movements during the day.
-As a matter of fact, if you suffer from any kind of muscle pain you probably breathe too quickly.
-This results in an imbalance of the oxygen and carbon dioxide in your body and sets you up for more even muscle pain and fatigue.
+As a matter of fact, if you suffer from any kind of muscle pain you’re probably already breathing too fast.
+When you breathe too fast, you create an imbalance of oxygen and carbon dioxide in your body.
+This sets you up for more even muscle pain and fatigue.

-The following techniques will help you slow your breathing (most of us take too many breaths per minute) and help your muscles to relax:
+The following techniques will help you slow your breathing and help your muscles relax:

-With your lips lightly touching, place your tongue gently on the roof of your mouth behind your front teeth, or place your tongue gently against the back of your lower front teeth.
+- With your lips lightly touching, place your tongue gently on the roof of your mouth behind your front teeth, or gently against the back of your lower front teeth.
 Then, bring air in through your nose and extend your belly outward.
-Hold this for 3 seconds and then exhale through your mouth while parting your lips slightly.
+Hold this for 3 seconds then exhale through your mouth while parting your lips slightly.
 Repeat 6 times.
-You can do this once every hour.
+(You can do this once every hour.)

-Try this as well: With your lips lightly touching and your tongue gently placed against your lower front teeth or your upper front teeth (or just floating in no particular position) breathe in through your nose for 4 seconds (fill your belly).
+- With your lips lightly touching, gently place your tongue gently against your lower front teeth, upper front teeth, or just float it in no particular position.
+Breathe in through your nose for 4 seconds filling your belly.
 Then, exhale through your lips or nose for 4 seconds.
 Pause for 2 seconds.
-This entire process should take only 10 seconds.
-Repeat this 6 times over a 1-minute period.
+Repeat 6 times over a 1-minute period.
 This will help you train yourself to slow down your breathing.
-Perform this once every hour whenever you need it.
+Perform once every hour whenever you need it.

-A sore jaw indicates that your muscle health has been compromised and is likely due to the accumulation of an irritating substance which forms in response to muscle overuse, such as lactic acid.
-The key here is to increase the blood flow to those sore muscles which in turn brings fresh oxygen and nutrients to the affected area.
+A sore jaw indicates that your jaw muscle health has been compromised and is likely due to the accumulation of an irritating substance that forms in response to muscle overuse, such as lactic acid.
+The key here is to increase the blood flow to your sore muscles which in turn brings fresh oxygen and nutrients to the affected areas.
 The Temporalis and the Masseter are the two most important muscles for you to focus on.

-Using your index and your middle finger massage the sore areas in each of these muscles in a circular motion for 6 seconds on the right side, and 6 second on the left.
-If you can, do both sides simultaneously.
-Perform this massage with your mouth hanging slightly open, and your head relaxed.
+- Perform this massage with your mouth hanging slightly open, and your head relaxed: with your index and your middle finger, massage the sore areas in your temporalis and masseter muscles in a circular motion for 6 seconds on the right side, and 6 seconds on the left.
+If you can, do both sides at the same time.
 Press firmly, but not so hard that tears come to your eyes.
-After massaging the muscles, open your mouth to its fullest non-painful position and then close your mouth slowly.
-Repeat this 6 times.
+After massaging your muscles, open your mouth to its fullest non-painful position and then close it slowly.
+Repeat 6 times.

-Here’s another technique that many of my patients find helpful.
-Blow air into your your cheek on one side and hold it for 6 seconds.
+- Here’s another technique that many of my patients find helpful: blow air into your cheek on one side and hold it for 6 seconds.
 Then switch to the other side and do the same thing.
 This can be done 6 times per day.

-Dr. Donald Tanenbaum is a specialist with offices in New York City and Long Island, NY.
+Dr. Donald Tanenbaum is a board-certified orofacial pain specialist with offices in New York City and Long Island, NY.
 He is uniquely qualified to diagnose and treat problems associated with facial pain, TMJ, headaches and sleep apnea.